Vaughan Williams' Tuba Concerto

 - Veronica & Stanley Mather

-- Dr Milford McArthur
+- Milford McArthur

 - Leanne McDougall & Robin Smith